Runaway-Bit/rb-vimrc/README.md

 rb-vimrc
 ========

-Vim configuration used by RunawayBit LLC
+Vim configuration used by Runaway Bit, LLC